romainf28/pddl_solver/README.md

 # pddl_solver

 Implemention of a solver which takes as input a domain and a planification problem, and returns a valid plan if some exists.
+Please execute `pip install -e .` locally to setup the package.

 # Minisat Planner